DanielBremont/hispn.github.io/_posts/papers/2020-05-01-The-Principle-Relatedness.md

+---
+layout: post
-The network structure of economic output
+title: The principle of relatedness
+categories: [papers]
+---

 Abstract